Azure/AzOps/docs/wiki/ResourceDeletion.md

 By removing a AzOps generated file of a supported resource type AzOps removes the corresponding resource in Azure.

-_Supported resource types include: locks, policyAssignments, policyDefinitions, policyExemptions, policySetDefinitions and roleAssignments in Azure._
+_Supported resource types include: locks, policyAssignments, policyDefinitions, policyExemptions, policySetDefinitions, roleAssignments and resourceGroups in Azure._

 - For any other `AzOps - Pull` generated resource **deletion** is **not** supported by AzOps at this time.